MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 _Self-hosting_ means deploying a preview version of the WebView2 Runtime with your app.
 This allows you and your development team to use your app daily with the preview version of the WebView2 Runtime, to find issues that will affect your particular WebView2 app, before the forthcoming changes reach the Stable Evergreen WebView2 Runtime.

 The self-hosting approach provides real-world usage of your app with the latest prerelease version of the WebView2 Runtime, to catch any issues that may arise.
-Do this self-hosting approach in tandem with prerelease testing of your app, which instead provides a structured approach to testing your app with the latest version of the WebView2 Runtime.
+You should self-hosting your app in tandem with doing prerelease testing on your app, which instead provides a structured approach to testing your app with the latest version of the WebView2 Runtime.

 | Approach | Technique | Purpose/value |
 |---|---|---|